Man City star Mendy confirms family member tested negative for coronavirus after period of self-isolation | Goal.com

 A City spokesperson told Goal: “The club is aware that a family member of a senior men’s team player is in hospital with symptoms of a respiratory illness.

 “He has undergone tests at hospital one of which is for Covid-19.
-Until the results are known, the player in question in self-isolating as a precaution.”
+Until the results are known, the player in question is self-isolating as a precaution.”

 While he is still waiting for test results to return Mendy took to Instagram on Saturday to reveal that some of those close to him have received good news.